 This is a list of the default environmental impact and inventory indicators, and impact assessment methods, to use in EPDs of the International EPD System.

-Requirements or recommendations in a PCR may deviate from the default list, if such deviations have been justified in the PCR development process.
-An example of such a deviation is the PCR for construction products, which instead uses the list of indicators and methods in EN 15804 (see the Further information section below).
+Rules in a PCR may deviate from the default list, if such deviations have been justified in the PCR development process.

 The default list is regularly updated based on developments in LCA methods, practices and standards, while ensuring the market stability of EPDs.
 In case of updates, the previous version of the default list is valid in parallel to the new version during a transition period of at least 90 days.
 Information about such transition periods are published here.